dtolia/Kumaoni-Language/rsrc/TroublingDilemma.md

 ---

 ## The Case of Almora City Dialect
-Almora city was the capital of Kumaon during the late medieval era.
-Thus, people from various regions migrated there for better prospects and administrative work.
+During the late medieval period, Almora served as the capital of Kumaon.
+As a result, people from different parts of the region migrated there for administrative work, trade, and better opportunities.

-It is a generally accepted that Almora city dialect is खसपर्जिया, but that isn't true.
-Almora city lies in the Baramandal province and the dialect of this entire region is labelled खसपर्जिया.
-But since Almora city was settled by people from all across Kumaon and country, the city dialect drew influence from Sanskrit, Kannauji, and Awadhi alongside the various Kumaoni dialects.
-Thus becoming an ideal candidate for Standardized Kumaoni.
+It is commonly assumed that the dialect of Almora city is simply खसपर्जिया, but this is only partially true.
+Almora lies within the Baramandal region, whose broader regional dialect is classified as खसपर्जिया.
+However, the urban speech of Almora developed under very different conditions.
+Since the city was populated by people from across Kumaon and beyond, its dialect absorbed influences not only from various Kumaoni dialects, but also from Sanskrit, Kannauji, and Awadhi.
+This gave it a broader and more balanced linguistic character, making it a strong candidate for a standardized form of Kumaoni.

-But post-2000, with the formation of the hill state of Uttarakhand, people started migrating to the भाभर cities of Ramnagar, Haldwani, and Tanakpur.
-Almora city dialect didn’t hold prominence here.
-Hence, people reverted to their regional dialects.
-Kumaoni became a language that people only used with family members.
-Eventually, some families stopped teaching the language to their children out of fear that it may negatively affect their Hindi/English accent and hinder professional growth.
+However, after the formation of Uttarakhand in 2000, migration patterns changed significantly.
+Many people moved toward the भाभर cities such as Ramnagar, Haldwani, and Tanakpur, where the Almora city dialect no longer held the same social or cultural prominence.
+In these new urban spaces, speakers often reverted to their own regional dialects.

+Gradually, Kumaoni itself became restricted to family conversations.
+In some households, parents even stopped passing the language to their children, fearing that it might interfere with their Hindi or English pronunciation and limit professional opportunities.

-And therefore, a promising dialect lost relevance among its people.
+As a result, a dialect that once had the potential to serve as a common linguistic center gradually lost its relevance among its own people.

 ---